-In July 2014, the Compensation Committee approved our fiscal 2015 restricted stock awards.
-The fiscal 2015 restricted stock awards granted to our named executive officers approximated the 50th percentile of a market composite consensus.
-Half of our fiscal 2015 executive equity awards were in the form of performance-based restricted shares, with executives earning the awards based on achieving target levels of a ratio of adjusted EBITDA to revenue.
-For the time-based vesting half of the fiscal 2015 awards, one-third vests on each of the first three anniversaries of the grant date.
-For the performance-based vesting half of the fiscal 2015 awards, one-third vests on achieving financial goals for the one-year period ending June 30, 2015, one-third vest or forfeit based on achieving financial goals for the two-year period ending June 30, 2015, and one-third vest or forfeit based on achieving a financial goals for the three-year period ending June 30, 2017.
-The ratio of adjusted EBITDA to revenue for fiscal 2015 was 19%, in line with our target business model and yielding 100% vesting of the 1/3rd of the performance-based restricted stock award that was subject to vest or forfeit based upon the one-year period ended on June 30, 2015.
+In July 2015, the Compensation Committee approved our fiscal 2016 restricted stock awards.
+The fiscal 2016 restricted stock awards granted to our named executive officers approximated the 50th percentile of a market composite consensus.
+Half of our fiscal 2016 executive equity awards were in the form of performance-based restricted shares, with executives earning the awards based on achieving target levels of a ratio of adjusted EBITDA to revenue.
+For the time-based vesting half of the fiscal 2016 awards, one-third vests on each of the first three anniversaries of the grant date.
+As part of the transition to a full three-year cliff vesting performance cycle for the fiscal 2017 awards, for the performance-based vesting half of the fiscal 2016 awards, up to two-thirds vest based on achieving financial goals for the two-year period ending June 30, 2017 and up to one-third vest based on achieving financial goals for the three-year period ending June 30, 2018.